coding-flamingo/WhatATheme/_posts/2020-10-05-create-blazor-wasm-with-aad-authentication.md

 4.Click on the API we exposed from the server app.
 5.Select the API.Access permission.
-6.Click the "Add Permision" Button.
+6.Click the "Add Permission" Button.
 7.If you are a domain admin, you can grant that permission to this application on behalf of the users.
 If not, email your admin to do it for you.

 ### Creating the dotnet Project